biopharmaai/AIAgents4Pharma/CONTRIBUTING.md

 This project follows the [Apache Code of Conduct](https://www.apache.org/foundation/policies/conduct).

 ## Security issue notifications
-If you discover a potential security issue in this project we ask that you notify Team VPE directly: mccloskey at bio dot mx.
+If you discover a potential security issue in this project we ask that you notify Team VPE directly.
 Please do **not** create a public github issue.

 ## Attributions
 Portions adopted from https://github.com/pytorch, https://github.com/rapidsai, and https://github.com/aws-samples/